kubernetes/website/docs/tasks/administer-cluster/static-pod.md

 ### Configuration files

-The configuration files are just standard pod definition in json or yaml format in specific directory.
+The configuration files are just standard pod definitions in json or yaml format in a specific directory.
 Use `kubelet --pod-manifest-path=<the directory>` to start kubelet daemon, which periodically scans the directory and creates/deletes static pods as yaml/json files appear/disappear there.
 Note that kubelet will ignore files starting with dots when scanning the specified directory.

 For example, this is how to start a simple web server as a static pod: